Skip to main content

 Rural Health Information Hub

-Telehealth can assist healthcare systems, organizations, and providers in expanding access to and improve the quality of rural healthcare.
+The use of technology in healthcare delivery can assist healthcare systems, organizations, and providers in expanding access to and improving the quality, safety, and effectiveness of rural healthcare.
 Using telehealth in rural areas to deliver and assist with the delivery of healthcare services can reduce or minimize challenges and burdens patients encounter, such as transportation issues related to traveling for specialty care.
-Telehealth can also improve monitoring, timeliness, and communications within the healthcare system.
+Telehealth uses telecommunications technology and other electronic data to conduct and supplement clinical healthcare services — including education, administrative functions, and professional consultations — provided at a distance.
+Health information technology (HIT) uses technology to store, secure, retrieve, and transfer protected health information electronically within healthcare systems and community settings.
+Together, telehealth and HIT can improve monitoring, timeliness, and communications throughout the healthcare system.

 Telehealth became a more prominent mode of providing healthcare during the COVID-19 pandemic, when patients and providers sought to decrease in-person contact for routine visits.
 In order to expand access to telehealth from patients' homes and increase provider flexibility, laws, reimbursement policies, and regulations were temporarily changed through emergency orders and legislation.
 Some of these policy changes at the state and federal level have become permanent or extended beyond the COVID-19 public health emergency (PHE), while others have ended.

-This guide provides an overview of telehealth in rural America to help healthcare providers find information related to providing telehealth services and highlights funding opportunities and other initiatives to implement telehealth services.
-The guide includes examples of telehealth projects to serve as models for rural hospitals and clinics to develop and implement telehealth programs.
-Challenges for providing telehealth services in rural areas are also discussed, such as workforce issues, quality of care concerns, reimbursement, licensure, and access to broadband services.
+This guide provides an overview of telehealth and HIT in rural America to help healthcare providers find information related to implementing telehealth and HIT programs and services, and highlights funding opportunities and other initiatives to support services.
+Challenges for maintaining HIT systems and providing telehealth services in rural areas are also discussed, such as workforce issues, quality of care concerns, reimbursement, licensure, and access to broadband services.

 Frequently Asked Questions

-How does telehealth improve healthcare access in rural communities, and what types of services have proven to be effective?
+How does technology improve healthcare access and quality of care in rural communities, and what types of services have proven to be effective?

 • Audiology